marmikpatel2621/Music-Studio-Scheduling-System/README.md

   - For John, he needs a way to see all the bookings requested and approve/reject them.
 Once he approves/rejects the

 * **Technologies:**

-  Frontend: HTML, CSS, Angular JS
+  - Frontend: HTML, CSS, Angular JS
-  Framework: ionic
+  - Framework: ionic
-  Back-end: REST, J2EE
+  - Back-end: REST, J2EE
-  Database: MongoDB (MongoLab)
+  - Database: MongoDB (MongoLab)

+* **Features:**
+  - User can create an account and login to the App.
+  - Three consecutive failures will allow user to reset password.
+  - User can book a studio room and book a time slot using calendar view for a particular date.
+  - User can see the booking history.
+  - Password and Email can be reset using Account setting.
+  - John will be notified by an SMS alert for a successful booking.
+  - Admin can see the booking details of each date.
+  - User and Admin has ability to logoff.